/usr/bin/fc [-r] [-e editor] [first [last]]

 Remove all but the suffix, leaving the extension.

-Substitute replacements for oldchars. oldchars is a string that may contain embedded blank spaces, whereas previous_word in the event designator may not.
+Substitute replacements for oldchars. oldchars is a string that can contain embedded blank spaces, whereas previous_word in the event designator can not.

 Remove all leading pathname components, leaving the tail.